-If we are honest, we often know in our heart of hearts whether our eating is in line with godly behavior… or not.
-It is easy to find justifications to eat (“I’ll just have one”, “I’ll start tomorrow”) but godliness doesn’t bend to our excuses.
+If we’re honest, we often know in our heart of hearts whether our eating is in line with godly behavior… or not.
+It is easy to find justifications to eat (“I’ll just have one,” “I’ll start tomorrow”) but godliness doesn’t bend to our excuses.

 2. Is this food beneficial for both my body and the calling God has on my life?

 Yes, we are allowed to eat any type of food but we are also called to be wise (Matthew 10:16).
-A diet built on processed foods is NOT going to fuel your hopes and dreams.
-And, it’s not a great way to care for the “temple of the Holy Spirit”.
+However, a diet built on processed foods is not going to fuel your hopes and dreams.
+And, it’s not a great way to care for the “temple of the Holy Spirit.”

 Remember, it is 100%, absolutely ok to enjoy ALL foods.
-But, there is a threshold which leads to poor health and bondage
+But, there is a threshold that leads to poor health and bondage.

 3. Will eating this food lead to poor choices?

-Romans 13:14 NKJV But put on the Lord Jesus Christ, and make no provision for the flesh, to fulfill its lusts.
+But put on the Lord Jesus Christ, and make no provision for the flesh, to gratify its desires.romans 13:14 (esv)

-When we pause to contemplate our answers to these 3 questions we will be faced with the truth of our decision-making.
-This can feel like a big time investment for something as daily as food.
-We need to look at this as more than simply “deciding what to eat”.
+When we pause to contemplate our answers to these three questions, we’ll be faced with the truth of our decision-making.
+This can feel like a big time and emotional investment for something as daily as food.

 These questions spark and nurture conversation (prayer) with our Heavenly Father.
-If done with diligence, you won’t require this level of introspection forever.
-In time, you will naturally assess your choices and create your own “diet” to follow.
+And if done with diligence, you won’t require this level of introspection forever.
+In time, you’ll naturally assess your choices and create your own “diet” to follow.

-- Download your FREE Eating That Glorifies God 3-Question Printable and print 1 or 2 copies on cardstock and cut them into 1/4’s.
+- Download your FREE Eating That Glorifies God 3-Question Printable below, print them on cardstock and cut into 1/4’s.

-- Display and distribute these cards where you will need them most.
+- Display and distribute these cards where you’ll need them most.